Bigstool/i-use-arch-btw/README.md

 `packages.md`: A list of packages to consider for an Arch Linux installation, or a Linux system in general.

-`pacman-contrib.md`: Tips and tricks for using pacman-contrib, the contributed scripts and tools for pacman systems.
+`pacman.md`: Tips and tricks for using the pacman package manager.